Optickle/Optickle/readme.txt

 Optickle is for quick, rough, but essentially complete design studies.

-In Optickle you can, in principal, simulate any interferometer.
+In Optickle you can, in principle, simulate any interferometer.
 The provided example is a Fabry-Perot cavity, optFP.
 There is currently only one demo file which you are encouraged to run and read: demoDetuneFP.
 Alignment sensing and control demos are lacking,